What is query breadth, and What Does it Mean for Search Results Rankings?

 - The higher the number of results returned by the search query, the broader the query

 - The drop off in information retrieval (or relevance) scores from one result to another, for example, how much of a drop off there might be from the IR score of the first result to the tenth result, or the hundredth result, or so on.
-If there isn’t much of a drop off in those scores as you drill deeper and deeper into the results, then the query can be determined to be fairly broad.
+If there isn’t much of a drop off in those scores as you drill deeper and deeper into the results, then the query can be fairly broad.

-- How frequently people search for a particular query or very similar queries – the more frequently, the more broad the query could be considered to be
+- How frequently people search for a particular query or very similar queries – the more frequently, the more broad the query could be

-- The smaller the number of terms in a query, the broader it might be determined to be
+- The smaller the number of terms in a query, the broader it might be

 Query Breadth Take Aways